webprogramming260/simon-react/README.md

 1. Rename `js` JSX files have `jsx` extension (strange that it wasn't already jsx)
 1. Replace the `favicon.ico` with the Simon version
 1. Update `manifest.json` to represent Simon
+1. Copy over the service code
+1. Set up the application to use port 3001 and look for the service on port 3000 when in development
 1. Move application header and footer into the `app.jsx`
 1. Create the component files `login.jsx`, `play.jsx`, `scores.jsx`, and `about.jsx`.
 1. Move css into components